|

 Here we should mention a slight difference between RUBBER BRIDGE & DUPLICATE BRIDGE.

-a.
-In RUBBER BRIDGE the player who wins a trick sweeps up all of the 4 cards played to the trick
+the player who wins a trick sweeps up all of the 4 cards played to the trick

 & places them face down in front of him before leading to the next trick.